josh2100/weekly-weather-watch/README.md

 # Weekly Weather Watch

-Weekly Weather Watch is a web application used for displaying weekly weather information for different cities
+Weekly Weather Watch is a web application used for displaying weekly weather information for different cities around the world.
+Two Open Weather API calls are made to gather current and forecasted weather information for the next five days.
+The ten most recent searches show up as buttons under the search box.
+Client side storage is used for saving city search history.

-I built this with HTML, JavaScript, jQuery, CSS, Bootstrap, Font Awesome and Google Fonts.
+I built this with Open Weather API, HTML, JavaScript, CSS, Bootstrap, and Google Fonts.
+I used a color pallete that can be found at https://www.canva.com/colors/color-palettes/vintage-pastels/.

 Please submit an issue if you see a bug or a suggested improvement.